 Simon completed a Master of Science at University of Queensland in 2007 exploring the implications of threatened species policies on conservation planning.
 Using East Kalimantan province in Borneo as a case study, he found that cost effective reserve designs could be achieved for most mammals when efforts were focused towards threatened species.
-Whether this holds true for all biodiversity (i.e. non-mammals) and in other locales remained the subject of further research.
+Whether this holds true for all biodiversity (i.e. non-mammals) and in other locales remains the subject of further research.

 Simon is an ecologist.
 He works in environmental resource allocation and management which can and often does involve a wide range of aspects, from impact assessment to conservation planning.
 He is interested in exploring unusual solutions, and the ramifications these may have for biodiversity.
 This involves conservation planning, optimal resource allocation, trade-offs, bio-banking schemes, carbon payments, large and small scale.
 His interests are broad but linked by a common theme: balancing development with biodiversity goals.

-MSc, Conservation Biology, University of Queensland, January-October 2007
+Masters student, Conservation Biology, University of Queensland, January-October 2007

 BSc (Hon), Marine ecology, the University of Adelaide, 2001